hackclub/hackclub/workshops/python_pokedex/README.md

 Next, we need a list of all of the available Pokemon!
 Luckily, a GitHub user by the name of [@cervoise](https://github.com/cervoise) has a list of 721 Pokemon names.
 You can download the `.txt` file [here](https://github.com/cervoise/pentest-scripts/blob/master/password-cracking/wordlists/pokemon-list-en.txt).
 In repl.it, you can copy and paste the contents into a new file.

 We can open a file with the `open()` function.
 The first required argument is the file name, I have the `.txt` file stored with the name `allpokemon.txt` in the same directory as the Python file.
 The second required argument refers to the permissions that we open it with.
-Since we only need to scrape its contents, we can use the permision "r", signifying "read".
+Since we only need to scrape its contents, we can use the permission "r", signifying "read".

 Calling `readlines()` on a file object splits content on different lines as list elements.
 ```py